 Logo

-Infertility is a common problem affecting millions of couples worldwide, and male infertility is a significant factor in nearly half of all cases.
+Infertility is a common problem affecting millions of couples worldwide, and male factor infertility is a significant factor in nearly half of all cases.
 The World Health Organization defines male infertility as the inability to conceive a child despite regular, unprotected sexual intercourse for at least one year.
 Infertility can be a stressful and frustrating experience for couples, but understanding the causes and treatment options can provide hope and guidance.

 Causes of Male Infertility

-Male infertility can be caused by a variety of factors, including:
+Infertility in males can be caused by a variety of factors, including:

-1. Low Sperm Count: A low sperm count, also known as oligospermia, is the most common cause of male infertility.
+1. Low Sperm Count: A low sperm count, also known as oligospermia, is the most common cause of infertility.
 Men with a low sperm count may have difficulty fertilizing their partner’s egg or may not be able to do so at all.

 2. Abnormal Sperm: Sperm abnormalities, such as misshapen or immobile sperm, can also cause infertility.
 Abnormal sperm may not be able to swim to the egg or penetrate its outer layer.